37.5 per week

-To find out more visit the Apprenticeships website and contact your local NHS Trust.
+To find out more visit GOV.UK and contact your local NHS Trust.

 If you are an experienced healthcare assistant or childcare worker in a healthcare setting, with a level 3 qualification and you have the support of your employer, you may be able to complete a part-time nursing degree by applying for a secondment.
 Check with your employer for details about secondments.

 You may be eligible for NHS funding to do a nursing degree, which would include course fees and a bursary to help with living expenses.
-Full-time students will receive a non-means tested grant of £1,000, an additional means tested bursary of up to £4,443 a year (£5,513 for students in London) and can apply for a reduced non-means tested loan.
-Check with NHS Student Bursaries for full details.
+Funding options for training are currently under review, so check with NHS Student Bursaries for more details.

 Nurses trained outside the UK

 If you're a qualified nurse from outside the UK you may need to take further NMC-approved assessments or training before you can register.
 Visit the NMC for details.